carlos-aws/wa-hri-eisenhower/README.md

 ## Simple eisenhower matrix using react-grid for prioritizing AWS Well-Architected HRI

+Note: Before proceeding with below steps, make sure you have [installed Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

 ### Option 1 - Install and Run Locally

 1. Clone the repository: